-Have watch checked periodically for water-resistance by an Authorized Panerai Service Centre and renovate it every two years with regular servicing, or whenever the watch has to be opened.
-The restoration of water-resistance necessarily involves replacing the seals in order to ensure the maximum water resistance and protection.
-Where the watch is used in underwater sports activities, it is recommended that it should be checked every year before the underwater activities begin.
+Have your watch checked periodically for water-resistance by an Authorized Panerai Service Centre and restore it every two years with regular servicing, or whenever the watch has to be opened.
+Restoring the watch’s water-resistance necessarily involves replacing the seals so as to ensure the maximum water-resistance and security.
+Where the watch is used in underwater sports activities, it is recommended that it should be checked every year before the season of underwater activities begins.

-Have the movement of watch checked periodically by an Authorized Panerai Service Centre in order to preserve its perfect operation.
-If the watch has a tendency to gain or lose time to a significant degree, the movement may need to be overhauled.
+Have the movement of your watch checked periodically by an Authorized Panerai Service Centre so as to maintain its perfect operation.
+If the watch tends to gain or lose time significantly, the movement may need to be overhauled.
 The movements are designed to withstand temperature variations between -10°C and +60°C (14°F and 140°F).
 Outside this range of temperatures, operational variations exceeding those set out in the specifications of the movement may be noticed.
 In addition, there is a risk that the lubricants contained in the movement may deteriorate, resulting in damage to some of its parts.

 CLEANING THE EXTERIOR

-To keep the exterior in perfect condition, we recommend washing Panerai watch with soap and warm water, using a soft brush.
-After this operation, and also after immersion in the sea or a swimming pool, carefully rinse the watch with fresh water.
+To keep the exterior in perfect condition, we recommend washing your Panerai watch with soap and warm water, using a soft brush.
+After this operation, and also after bathing in the sea or a swimming pool, carefully rinse the watch with clean water.
 All Panerai watches can be cleaned with a soft, dry cloth.

 Panerai straps must be washed in warm water and left to dry.
-It is important not to dry them on a hot surface or expose them to direct sunlight, because the rapid evaporation of the water could damage their shape and quality.
-After each immersion in the sea or a swimming pool, carefully rinse the strap with fresh water.
+It is important not to dry them on a hot surface or to expose them to direct sunlight, because the rapid evaporation of the water could damage their shape and quality.
+After each bathe in the sea or a swimming pool, carefully rinse the strap with clean water.
+The leather strap is made from leather which has not been chemically treated, which gives it a very natural, soft feel.
+As a result of its characteristics, the colour and form of the leather tend to change with the passage of time while maintaining all of its beauty.
 It is recommended that the strap and the buckle should be replaced by an Authorized Distributor or a Panerai Service Centre, in order to avoid any problems caused by incorrect replacement.
 Only an Authorized Distributor or Panerai Service Centre can guarantee the use of genuine Panerai straps, properly designed to fit the dimensions of the case and manufactured according to the quality standards of the brand.
 All alligator leather used by Officine Panerai comes from farms in Louisiana, USA.
 Officine Panerai’s suppliers have committed to the highest standard of responsibility and have given their assurance that such farms in Louisiana contribute to the stable growth of wild alligators, thus protecting this endangered species.
-Panerai does not use leather coming from endangered species taken from the wild.
+Panerai does not use skins coming from fragile or endangered species taken from the wild.